 Plan Your Next New Orleans Adventure

-There's one surefire thing that comes to mind when you think of New Orleans: Mardi Gras.
+One surefire thing that comes to mind when thinking of New Orleans is Mardi Gras.
 Mardi Gras (or "Fat Tuesday") is tied to the Catholic calendar and occurs exactly 47 days before Easter Sunday each year.
 Long story short, come to NOLA's Mardi Gras celebration to partake in the pinnacle of American folk culture.

 Where: French Quarter

 BUKU Music + Art Project

 Love listening to EDM, electronica, hip-hop, and indie live music?
 If so, you'll fit right in with the mob of millennials at this major NOLA festival.
 In this underground house party environment, you can listen to ultramodern music amid immersive art installations.

 Where: Market Street Power Plant grounds